Getnet

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate read-only, idempotent behavior.
-Description adds pagination detail (page/limit) but does not mention any other behavioral aspects like rate limits or required authorization beyond what annotations imply.
+Annotations already indicate read-only, non-destructive, idempotent behavior.
+Description adds pagination context (page/limit) but does not disclose other traits like authentication needs or response format.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.